zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Illumination practices:**
 - Always have capture tools available (notebook, recorder, sketchpad)
 - When illumination arrives, drop everything else
-- Record more than seems necessary—details fade fast
+- Record more than seems necessary, details fade fast
 - Don't critique during capture; just receive

 ### PHASE 5: ELABORATION
 **Duration:** Hours to years
 **Experience:** Working out, developing, building

 The illumination provided the core; now it must be built into full form.
-This is where most creative work actually occurs—the patient, often tedious process of actualizing the vision.
+This is where most creative work actually occurs, the patient, often tedious process of actualizing the vision.

 **Characteristics:**
 - Effortful, deliberate